-Step4: Set the degradation speed by editing the speed parameter of the degradation process (the default speed is 1.0).
+Step4: Set the degradation speed by editing the Kinetic Script parameter of the degradation process.
+For the discrete process the default speed is 1.0.
+For the continuous process, set the Kinetic Style to Custom and then edit the Kinetic Script (speed).

-In Step1 and Step2, a discrete entity and a discrete process, a continuous entity and a continuous process, a continuous entity and discrete process combinations are possible (Figure 16).
+In Step1 and Step2 the following combinations are possible (Figure 16): a discrete entity and a discrete process, a continuous entity and a continuous process, a continuous entity and discrete process